marcielmsousa/bfx-interface/README.md

 # bfx-interface
-Set of tools to handling bfx connections
+Set of tools for handling authenticated Bitfinex connections

+For proper work, need to set .env file following the .env.example file structure